Tigers and Fireflies: Musicians and other credits

-A number of well respected musicians played on the album, including Tom Malone who played all of the brass, reeds and flutes on the album and Joel Diamond played acoustic piano.
+A number of well respected and accomplished U.S. musicians were recruited to play on the album, including Tom Malone who played all of the brass, reeds and flutes on the album and Joel Diamond played acoustic piano.
 Long term Holmes collaborators Dean Bailin and John Caruso played various guitars and electric bass guitar, respectively.
 Gary Burke played drums and percussion, Bob Christianson played synthesizers as well as clavinet and singing backing vocals, and former Mick Ronson collaborator Dede Washburn provided percussion and backing vocals.
 Holmes also played clarinet and electric piano.
 Jesse Henderson and Michael Barbiero were the engineers and Henderson mixed the album.
 The striking photography for the front cover (de Paul hiding around a corner from a man with a torch) and back cover (de Paul marching away, hair fluttering behind her) sleeve was by John Shaw, with art direction and design by Jo Mirowski.

 Cover versions

-Songs on the album that have been covered by other artists include "My Man and Me", recorded by Carl Wayne (as "My Girl and Me"), as well as the Swedish artist Agneta Munther and by the Japanese musician Hummingbird; as well as "Hollywood Romance", which was given Japanese lyrics and recorded as "Romance" on the 2013 album Froggie by Japanese singer-songwriter Yoshiko Goshima (aka 五島 良子).
+Songs on the album that have been covered by other artists include "My Man and Me", recorded by Carl Wayne (as "My Girl and Me"), as well as the Swedish artist Agneta Munther, and by the Japanese musician Hummingbird.
+A jazzy/blues version of "Hollywood Romance" was given Japanese lyrics and recorded as "Romance" on the 2013 album Froggie by Japanese singer-songwriter Yoshiko Goshima (aka 五島 良子).
+Chinese singer 濃情 covered the song as Track A4 on her 1981 album 林嘉寶 with lyrics by Caron (卡龍) under the title "濃情" ("Passionate").
 Lena Zavaroni also covered "Hollywood Romance" as a song and dance routine with the "Ace Eight dancers".
 It was the fifth number from the second episode of her first BBC prime time TV series, Lena Zavaroni and Music.

+Jake H. Concepcion, a saxophonist of Philippine descent but active in Japan, recorded his version of "Without You" on his 1983 album, J.